Acria-Network/acria-substrate/README.md

  - acria.removeOracle(oracleid), a function to remove an ORACLE, only the original creator can remove it.

  - acria.requestOracleUpdate(oracleaccount,oracleid,parameters), is the function used to request a data update to the Acria Oracle Node.
+The fees published in the Oracle data, are settled immediately.

  The field "parameters" should be a json string to be used to replace the variable in the Oracle endpoint.
  For example sending in the "parameters":